syncfusion-content/javascript-docs/js/Menu/Orientation.md

 ##Horizontal Menu

 Horizontal orientation displays the menu items horizontally and it is the default orientation behavior of **Menu** control.
+[Width](https://help.syncfusion.com/api/js/ejmenu#members:width) property is to set the width of the menu widget.

 The following steps explains you the details on rendering the **Menu** control.